jancarlsson/snarklib/README.md

 (libsnark is built with CURVE=ALT_BN128 and installed with PREFIX=/usr/local)

     $ make autotest_bn128 LIBSNARK_PREFIX=/usr/local
-    $ ./autotest_bn128
+    $ ./autotest_bn128 -a
     ...lots of output from libsnark...
-    1414 tests passed
+    1566 tests passed
     $

 To build and run the autotests for CURVE_EDWARDS:
 (libsnark is built with CURVE=EDWARDS and installed with PREFIX=/usr/local)

     $ make autotest_edwards LIBSNARK_PREFIX=/usr/local
-    $ ./autotest_edwards
+    $ ./autotest_edwards -a
     ...lots of output from libsnark...
-    1404 tests passed
+    1556 tests passed
     $

+(note: some libsnark standard output messages can not be suppressed)

 All tests should pass.
 The autotest program should never crash and exit with a segmentation fault or abort.
 If any test fails, a manifest of every unit test with its PASS/FAIL status is printed to standard output.

-Note: It is impossible to suppress all standard output messages from libsnark.
+Each unit test case has a number in this output.
+For example:

+    ...tests before...
+    1456    PASS    N8snarklib26AutoTest_PPZK_strongVerify...
+    1457    FAIL    N8snarklib26AutoTest_PPZK_ProofCompare...
+    1458    FAIL    N8snarklib19AutoTest_PPZK_Proof...
+    1459    PASS    N8snarklib27AutoTest_PPZK_full_redesign...
+    1460    PASS    N8snarklib27AutoTest_PPZK_libsnark_only...
+    ...tests after...

+(note: the bugs for these past test failures have been fixed)

+To run only the test numbered 1457, do the following for CURVE_ALT_BN128:

+    $ ./autotest_bn128 -i 1457

+Of course, this works the same way for CURVE_EDWARDS:

+    $ ./autotest_edwards -i 1457

+To summarize the autotest modes:

+    -a               means run all tests
+    -i testNumber    means run the specified unit test case only

+The autotests have proven indispensable for development of snarklib.
+They are not necessary to use zero knowledge technology which builds on snarklib.
+Most users will not build and run the autotests.

+However, as with any mathematically oriented software library, a lot can go wrong.
+Silent failure is the worst situation, bad numbers indistinguishable from correct results.
+It is not a bad idea to run an automated test suite to validate a build and install as functioning correctly.

 --------------------------------------------------------------------------------
 References